KAR-NG/Dirty-Data-Challenge-/cleaning.md

 is usable for later analysis such as visualisation and creating predictive models.

 This project is a side project to demonstrate my data cleaning skills.
+This project works on a simple dataset with many common cleaning tasks.
 I hope this project is comprehensive enough for your reference.
-You could visit my other projects on my [Github](https://github.com/KAR-NG) repository to view how I cleaned up data for many other projects.
-All my projects have a section of data cleaning.
+You could visit my other projects on my [Github](https://github.com/KAR-NG) repository to view how I cleaned up other projects.

 In this project, I will clean a public dataset from a R package - “agridate”, the dataset is called “bridges.cucumber”.
 This dataset has